These databases require a Fresno State account for access.

 Civil Rights Movement Collections from the Digital Public Library of America.

-NAACP: A Century in the Fight for Freedom, 1909-2009 Encompass a wide variety of materials, including manuscripts, photographs, prints, pamphlets, broadsides, audiotapes, phonograph records, films, and video recordings.
+NAACP: A Century in the Fight for Freedom, 1909-2009 A wide variety of materials, including manuscripts, photographs, prints, pamphlets, broadsides, audiotapes, phonograph records, films, and video recordings.

 Trans-Atlantic Slave Trade Database Provides the most comprehensive source of data currently available on the trans-Atlantic slave trade.
 Contains records of nearly 35,000 separate slaving voyages between 1514 and 1866, gleaned from original documents and historical publications located in archives, libraries, and other institutions throughout the world.